About John and his practice...

-So what is my approach to helping people in therapy?
+What is Johns approach to helping people in therapy?

-The therapeutic approaches I use are many and are always geared to the client's unique needs.
-I believe the best therapists are also good anthropologists.
-My primary approaches are psychodynamic, family systems and psychospiritual.
-In every day language this means I help people examine their past, get honest about their present and begin to dream about their future.
+John uses many different therapeutic approaches which are geared to the client's unique needs.
+He believes the best therapists are also good anthropologists.
+His primary approaches are psychodynamic, family systems and psycho-spiritual.
+In every day language this means John helps people examine their past, get honest about their present and begin to dream about their future.

-The three words that clients frequently use to describe me are wise, direct and caring.
-Being competent and having the courage to challenge my clients when it's needed is as important as empathizing with them.
+The three words that clients frequently use to describe John are wise, direct and caring.
+Being competent and having the courage to challenge his clients when it's needed is as important as empathizing with them.
 They invest significant time, energy and money and deserve a good return on that investment.
-Therapy that gets results is about clients committing to the process and me not backing away from saying hard things.
-This is at the heart of my work with all my clients.
+Therapy that gets results is about clients committing to the process and the therapist not backing away from saying hard things.
+This is at the heart of his work with all clients.

-I would have to say that I feel most energized working with couples in conflict and men suffering from depression.
-I like the couples because I think I'm a natural mediator and they need firm direction to stop hurting each other.
-It's exciting to see them move from destructive communication to new ways of emotional connection.
+John feels most energized working with couples in conflict, men suffering from depression and people needing spiritual recovery.
+He enjoys working with couples because he is a natural mediator and they often need firm direction to stop hurting each other.
+He gets excited to see them move from destructive communication to new ways of emotional connection.

-Depression in men is often missed because they experience it as numbness or simply not feeling.
-When I can help men identify and express their emotions in either individual or group therapy the depression usually fades away quickly.
-To see men experience the joy of living fully for the first time is always exciting!
+Depression in men is often missed because they can experience it as numbness or a lack of feeling.
+When John can help men identify and express their emotions in either individual or group therapy the depression can fade away quickly.
+He finds that witnessing men experience the joy of living fully for the first time to be extremely exciting!

 The Private Marriage Intensive is a unique two day (10 hour) experience for couples in crisis.
 For these couples weekly therapy is often too slow.
 The three of us meet to assess the marital damage and then give clear direction about the future.
 For many couples that will mean clear steps towards healing and for some it will be accepting that their relationship must end.
 Either way the Intensive is guaranteed to get couples unstuck.
 Being stuck is the worst condition for any marriage.
 We believe being stuck is the worst marital condition.